lyc0826/COMIGHT/README.md

 #### **Merge Documents and Tables**

-- Merges multiple Word documents and Excel spreadsheets into a text file for easy uploading to AI chat clients.
+- Merges multiple Word documents and Excel spreadsheets into one file (txt, pdf) for easy uploading to AI chat clients.

 #### **Make File List**